2019 Rogers Cup – Men's singles

 Defending champion Rafael Nadal defeated Daniil Medvedev in the final, 6–3, 6–0 to win the men's singles tennis title at the 2019 Canadian Open.
-It was the first time Nadal successfully defended a hard court title.
-This was Nadal’s 5th Canadian Open title, after winning in 2005, 2008, 2013, and 2018.
-This would be the 10th, and last, hard court Masters 1000 title for Nadal (also 3 Indian Wells, 1 Cincinnati, and 1 Madrid Indoors).
+It marked the first time Nadal successfully defended a hard court title.
+It was Nadal’s fifth Canadian Open title, after winning in 2005, 2008, 2013, and 2018.
+This would be his tenth, and last, hard court Masters 1000 title (following three at Indian Wells, one at Cincinnati, and one at Madrid Indoors).

 Seeds

 The top eight seeds receive a bye into the second round.